NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

 cameras in ``bundle_adjust`` one should use ``transform.txt`` instead of ``inverse-transform.txt`` above.

+See :numref:`ba_pc_align` for how to handle the case when input adjustments exist.

 There are two ways of incorporating a ground constraint in bundle adjustment.
+The first one assumes that the ground truth is a DEM, and is very easy to use with a large number of images.
+See :numref:`heights_from_dem` for more details.

-Here we will discuss an approach which works when the ground truth can be sparse, and we make use of the stereo disparity.
-In :numref:`heights_from_dem`, further down, another approach is discussed, where the ground is a DEM.
-That may be easier to use with a large number of images.
+Here we will discuss an approach that works when the ground truth can be sparse, and we make use of the stereo disparity.
+It requires more work to set up than the earlier one.

 We will need to create a disparity from the left and right images that we will use during bundle adjustment.
 For that we will take the